mpilosov/home/content/about.md

 _What I do is_ reduce uncertainty through applying mathematical theory and (perhaps more importantly), with narrative and metaphor when explaining complicated concepts.
 I am a bridge.

-> I make technical realms more accessible to those in seek of new possibilities.
+> I make technical realms more accessible to those seeking new possibilities.

 ## Write code for people, not machines.